Get a house that lasts three lifetimes in just 3 days

 NAREDCO claims the technology can construct a house in 72 hours flat.
 The house will be highly durable and last two times longer than a conventional house.

-"These houses are good for areas prone to natural disasters.
-They can be built at a faster pace in areas hit by natural disasters.
-They will also bring down the impact of natural disasters," said Satish Kumar, president, NAREDCO state chapter.
+“These houses are good for areas prone to natural disasters.
+They can be built at a faster pace and blunt the impact of natural disasters,” said Sathish Kumar, president, NAREDCO state chapter.

 Kumar said the houses will be lightweight, and won’t cause much damage, unlike conventional houses, during a natural disaster.